 Shirt #30 and #31 - Ivory Poly-cotton Shirts

-A long-sleeve dress shirt, in the collection of Dave Loffredo and a short-sleeve casual shirt in ivory poly-cotton, in the collection of Erik Zantopp.
+A long-sleeve dress shirt, retired fall 2020 from the collection of Dave Loffredo and a short-sleeve casual shirt in ivory poly-cotton, in the collection of Erik Zantopp.

 After my cotton dress shirt, I decided to move to a poly-cotton with a "permanent-press" finish.
 I just find them more practical and comfortable when packing for meetings.
 I ordered five yard lengths in a variety of colors.
 This was a 60in broadcloth, so a yard went much farther than with 44in stuff, and I was able to get two shirts out of a five yard length.